Developers & Technical · Guide · Coding & Tech

 REST vs GraphQL

-REST and GraphQL compared honestly: developer experience, performance, tooling, and real-world fit.
+Compare REST and GraphQL honestly on developer experience, performance, tooling, and real-world fit.
+Get the free, instant analysis in your browser.

 REST vs GraphQL is one of the most asked questions in backend interviews — and one of the most misunderstood.
 The truthful answer is boring: both work, pick the one that fits your problem.
 This guide explains what they actually are and when each wins.